DanielPNewman/DanielPNewman.github.io/index.md

 layout: page
 ---

 Hello!
-You’ve reached Daniel P. Newman’s page, my blog is found in the side menu, and here is a little personal info:
+You’ve reached Daniel P. Newman’s page, my blog can be found on the side menu, and here is a little personal info:

 I recently completed a PhD in cognitive neuroscience at Monash University, Australia.
-Before that I completed my undergraduate and honours degree at University of Queensland.
-Check out [some of my cognitive neuroscience research here] [1]
+Before that, I completed my undergraduate and honours degree at University of Queensland.
+Check out [some of my cognitive neuroscience research] [1].

-These days I’m doing some cognitive neuroscience research - I work parttime as a researcher in the Bellgrove Laboratory as Monash University School of Psychological Sciences – but I’ve also expanded my interests to include both the financial markets, and data science more generally.
+Nowadays I’m doing some cognitive neuroscience research - I work part-time as a researcher for the Bellgrove Laboratory as Monash University School of Psychological Sciences – but I’ve also expanded my interests to include both the financial markets, and data science more generally.
 I’m studying in my spare time to sit the [Level I CFA exam] [2], and I also do some work on a casual basis as a data scientist for [Vokke’s Business Intelligence team] [3]

 [1]: http://dpnewman.com/publications/
 [2]:https://www.cfainstitute.org/programs/cfaprogram/Pages/index.aspx?WPID=Programs&PageName=Homepage